giovannilupi/dsa/notes/Dynamic programming.md

 ![aaa82cab302140ad349155f5e0bd53f6.png](../_resources/aaa82cab302140ad349155f5e0bd53f6.png)

 This means we can think of using memoization to store the result to each subproblem.
 In the recursion, there are two parameters that can change the result, which are $n$ and $m$.
 This means that, to store the result of each subproblem, we need a 2D array.
 We need the matrix to have $m+1$ rows and $n+1$ columns to include the empty string, which is a valid case for recursion.
 Each cell in the DP table represents a different chopping that we call this function on.
-For example the cell $DP[0][n+1]$ equates to the call $lcs("", "GXTXAYB")$.
+For example the cell $DP[0][n+1]$ equates to the call $lcs("", "AGGTAB")$.

 ![c4e8f8f8a6ee2b33662ff343a1a88cd8.png](../_resources/c4e8f8f8a6ee2b33662ff343a1a88cd8.png)